jeisen0105/Cyclistic-Case-Study/README.md

 ### Standardizing user type data

-The 2019 user type labels ("Subscriber" and "Customer") were standardized to match the 2020 labels ("member" and "casual") using the recode() function.
+To coordinate the user type labels across both datasets, the 2019 labels “Subscriber” and “Customer” were recoded to match the 2020 labels “member” and “casual”, respectively.
+This ensures consistency when analyzing user behavior by user type.

 ```r
 # Standardize user type labels